 Tourism Australia partnered with MMGY Travel Intelligence on the first edition of Portrait of European Meeting & Convention Travel.
 The research surveys both planners and potential delegates from Europe, focusing on issues caused by the pandemic, new COVID variants and Ukraine.

-To help inform our approach to rebuild demand from our key markets and support industry in the process, Tourism Australia contributed custom questions to the research, with key finding below.
+To help inform our approach to rebuild demand from our key markets and support industry in the process, Tourism Australia contributed custom questions to the research, with key findings below.

 Meeting planners indicated the top three factors affecting their decision in holding an in-person meeting in Australia were overall cost of holding the event in Australia; destination appeal to attendees; and travel time associated with getting to Australia.